Clan Rising

 What does the surname Huber mean?

-From Middle High German huobe (Hube) — a 'hide' of land, the standard full farm-holding — so the Huber was the substantial farmer who held a whole Hube, a man of weight in his village.
+From Middle High German huobe (Hube), a 'hide' of land, the standard full farm-holding, so the Huber was the substantial farmer who held a whole Hube, a man of weight in his village.
 The great surname of the upper-German south: Bavaria, Swabia, Austria and German-speaking Switzerland.
-A Hube was a full farm, enough to keep a family and then some, and the man who held one outright — the Huber — sat at the top of the village's farming families, not gentry but solidly his own master.
+A Hube was a full farm, enough to keep a family and then some, and the man who held one outright, the Huber, sat at the top of the village's farming families, not gentry but solidly his own master.

-Is Huber a German surname?
+Is Huber German or Austrian?

 How old is the Huber surname?

-A Hube was a full farm, enough to keep a family and then some, and the man who held one outright — the Huber — sat at the top of the village's farming families, not gentry but solidly his own master.
+A Hube was a full farm, enough to keep a family and then some, and the man who held one outright, the Huber, sat at the top of the village's farming families, not gentry but solidly his own master.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Huber name took its modern form within that long settlement.

 What is the Huber family known for?

-The full-holding farmer — and proof the German tree runs past the German state.
-A Hube was a full farm, enough to keep a family and then some, and the man who held one outright — the Huber — sat at the top of the village's farming families, not gentry but solidly his own master.
+The full-holding farmer, and proof the German tree runs past the German state.
+A Hube was a full farm, enough to keep a family and then some, and the man who held one outright, the Huber, sat at the top of the village's farming families, not gentry but solidly his own master.

 Is Hueber the same family as Huber?